zappen999/dompen/README.md

 Yarn is used instead of npm to quickly install and remove dependencies between environments without hitting the network.

+Since the node_modules directory isn´t shared between the host and container, you must restart the container, or run `npm run reinstall` in order to install new dependencies in the container.

 ### Scripts
 | **SCRIPT**            | **USAGE**                                           | **CAVEATS**
 |----------------------:|-----------------------------------------------------|-------------